dootje-2004/iris-ijc-demo/README.md

 ## Description
 Interjob communication is a way by which two Caché processes can pass data to each other.
-The class ICJ demonstrates its use by opening a second terminal while a process is running in the first.
+The class IJC demonstrates its use by opening a second terminal while a process is running in the first.

 The IJC class has the following methods:
 - **OpenTerminal()** opens a terminal and returns its device ID.
 It has optional arguments for window position and size.